erhathaway/router-primitives/README.md

 The extensions API is currently unstable.
 Certain behavior (caching of child state, setting initialization defaults, and rehydrating router tree from new URLs) is implicit and needs to be rearchitected so there is a public API.

-If need a customer router, you can make one by definting a router template.
+If need a customer router, you can make one by defining a router template.

 TODO